top of page

 plus 25 professionally-printed copies of your book.

 There is a $25 reading fee to enter the contest, which is handled through PayPal.
-Everyone who enters the competition receives a copy of the winning chapbook plus an issue of Slipstream magazine. â€‹
+Everyone who enters the competition receives both a copy of the winning chapbook plus an issue of Slipstream magazine. â€‹

 • Submit up to 40 pages of poetry: any style, format, or theme (or no theme).

-• Acceptable file formats: .doc, .docx, .txt, and .pdf.
+• Preferred file formats: .doc, .docx, .txt, and .pdf.

 TO SUBMIT BY MAIL: